Brigadier General Charles E. McGee Library: Early locations

-Colesville Road location
+Colesville Road (1957–2015)

 The library opened a building of its own at 8901 Colesville Road in 1957, on land donated by the Hecht Company.
 At this location, the library occupied a building dedicated exclusively for the library's use for the first time.

 Ellsworth Urban Park was created in an area covering 3.6 acres beside the library in 1979.
 The park has two playground areas where parents can take their children to play, and a tennis court.

 In 1990, Marcia Billig's sculpture Lion and the Mouse was installed in the grass of the library.

 A celebration of 58 years of service was held on March 15, 2015, the last day of service at the Colesville Road location.

-Current library
+Current location (2015–present)

-The current library location at 900 Wayne Avenue in Silver Spring was inaugurated on June 20, 2015.
-The facility was built at a cost $64 million, including the acquisition of 1.46 acres of land, preparation of the site, design, construction, furniture, equipment and funds to enhance the collection.
-A $23 million contract was originally planned for construction of the new library, but the project was reduced by $3 million to provide funds to renovate the Fillmore, a music venue nearby in downtown Silver Spring.
-The completed structure stands seven stories tall.
-It has a coffee shop and a platform for the future Purple Line light rail station.
+The current library location at 900 Wayne Avenue in Silver Spring was opened on June 20, 2015.
+The facility was built for $64 million, including the acquisition of 1.46 acres of land, preparation of the site, design, construction, furniture, equipment and funds to improve the collection.
+Construction was to cost $23 million, but $3 million was taken to renovate the Fillmore, a music venue nearby in downtown Silver Spring.
+The ground floor of the seven-story building has a coffee shop and a platform for the future Purple Line light rail station.
 In 2022, the library was renamed for Brigadier General Charles E. McGee, a Tuskegee Airman who had lived in Montgomery County.